We are an international, multi-faith, peer-support fellowship.

-We seek to move even beyond self-acceptance to address our same-sex attractions in affirming ways that align with our faith, values, personal morals, and life goals.
+We seek to move even beyond self-acceptance to address our same-sex attractions in affirming ways that align with our faith, values, and life goals.
 So we pursue a journey of self-discovery, inner healing, and personal growth within a supportive, affirming community of like-minded brothers.

 - Willpower Isn’t Enough.
 We fully recognize that our sexual attractions are not simply chosen and cannot be changed by willpower or simple choice.
 (Of course, we do choose whether and how we may act on our attractions.)

 - Suppressing Feelings Doesn’t Work.
 The growth we seek can never come about through hiding or suppressing our true feelings or authentic needs.
 (Nor, at the opposite extreme, can it come through unbridled indulgence in every sexual desire.)

 Although not a universal experience, many of us have found that the nature of our sexual attractions can shift over time—sometimes profoundly—as a result of our personal-growth and inner-healing work.

 - Increased Peace.
 Many of us have found a much greater sense of peace, love, brotherhood and self-acceptance—even if our sexuality doesn’t change in a meaningful way.

 - Diminished SSA Lust or Distress.
 Many of us have seen our same-sex attractions become less lustful, less distressing, and sometimes even less frequent or less intense.

 - Healthier Opposite-Sex Relationships.
 Many of us have experienced meaningful healing in our feelings toward women.
 Some have found new or increased romantic and sexual interests in the opposite sex or an increased desire for traditional marriage and family.

 We recognize that meaningful changes in sexuality, inner healing, or personal growth are not a universal experience for everyone who embarks on this journey.